K12-Analytics-Engineering/edfi/tutorial.md

 ![Cloud SQL](https://walkthroughs.googleusercontent.com/content/images/cloud_SQL.png)

 Next up you will create a PostgreSQL Cloud SQL instance that will house your Ed-Fi ODS.
-This SQL instance has 2 vCPUs and 7.5 GB of RAM.
+This SQL instance has 1 vCPUs and 6 GB of RAM and costs around $60/month.
 If you find your database needs grow over time, you are able to edit the instance later to add more compute and memory.
 Storage will start at 10 GB and increase automatically as needed.

 ```sh
 gcloud beta sql instances create \